 In 1981 the house closed again, this time for conversion into a senior boarding house.
 Once more some of the girls moved into the Sanatorium, which took the name Cambray until it became the Day Girl Centre in 1984 (a new San. had meanwhile opened in Bayshill Court).
 When the modern house reopened in 1982 it was named Elizabeth.
 Like the other senior boarding houses, it initially took only second-year Sixth Formers, but since 1985 girls spend both their Sixth Form years in a senior house.

-In 2009 growing numbers made it necessary to exapnd and additional sixth form girls are also accommodated at Gransden, the villa next door to Elizabeth, until 2022, when it was changed to a junior boarding house called The Nest (containing girls from St Austin's and St Helen's).
+In 2009 growing numbers made it necessary to expand and additional sixth form girls were also accommodated at Gransden, the villa next door to Elizabeth, until 2022, when it was changed to a junior boarding house called The Nest (containing girls from St Austin's and St Helen's).

 1982 Miss C Pugh

 1985 Mrs E Baker

 1988 Miss M Stamp

 2001 Mrs V Gregory